Encorpluptit/wizz-technical-test/TechnicalTest.README.md

 - 20:00 - 20:02: Install the project and run it
 - 20:03 - 20:08: Read the code in the front-end and the back-end
 - 20:09 - 20:22: Implement the search feature in the back-end and test it
 - 20:23 - 21:10: Implement the populate feature in the back-end.
-The test with mocked axios calls is not working because of jest setup.
+The test with mocked axios calls is not working yet.
-- 20:11 - 21:29: Start to answer the questions and fixing the populate test feature
+- 20:11 - 21:29: Start to answer the questions and fixing the populate test feature.
+- 21:30 - 21:40: Small pause.
+- 21:41 - 21:49: Finishing answering the questions.

 ## Reflections